susiai/susi_translator/README.md

 This file contains the server-side logic, which:

 - Listens for incoming audio chunks from the client
-- Transcribes the audio chunks using a speech-to-text engine (e.g. Google Cloud Speech-to-Text)
+- Transcribes the audio chunks using whisper
 - Returns the transcribed text to the client

 ### audio_grabber.py